Top 10 Poetry Books Written By Celebrities That You Either Love or Hate

 Alicia Keys is obviously named "a poet" now, but read her book to find out if she's worth that

-Actually, maybe this poetry book would be way higher on this list if Keys didn't make her own poems meaningless by putting an explanation after them.
-Explaining yourself while writing poetry is pointless and shows that she didn't make it when she tried to tell us a story by the poem itself.
+Actually, this poetry book would be way higher on this list if Keys didn't make her poems meaningless by putting an explanation after them.
+Explaining yourself while writing poetry is pointless and shows that she didn't make it when she tried to tell us a story through the poem itself.

 6. "I Would Leave Me If I Could" by Halsey